ubc-library-rc/intro-git/content/01_what_is_git.md

 [**_GitHub_**](https://github.com/) is a popular website for hosting and sharing Git repositories.
 GitHub provides an online infrastructure that makes it easier for teams to collaborate with Git.
 Team members make contributions to the repository on local copies of the files, then "push" their changes back to GitHub so everyone else can see them.

 The GitHub interface makes it easy to view files in the repository and what changes have been made.
 GitHub also makes it easier for groups to publish their work (each GitHub repository can have its own project website, blog, and wiki using [GitHub Pages](https://pages.github.com/).)

+[GitHub.ubc.ca](https://github.ubc.ca) is an instance of GitHub Enterprise supported by UBC for Educational use only.
+You can use UBC GitHub to collaborate on course materials with the support of a faculty member.